000deepak/demoProject/flow.md

         - channelName
         - OptionName
         - optionValue
-  - is same as that from db, that we already set in db init
-  - if not DS is failed
+- if they are not same DS is failed

 ## 5. save rawPreference
 ### a. prepare finalRawPreference